 According to Art.
 12 para.
-3 of the Articles of Association (available at www.sonova.com/en/ investors/articles-association) Shareholders with voting rights who represent at least 1% of the share capital may request that an item be put on the agenda for discussion by indicating the proposal or motion.
+3 of the Articles of Association (available here) shareholders with voting rights who represent at least 1% of the share capital may request that an item be put on the agenda for discussion by indicating the proposal or motion.
 Such requests must be addressed in writing to the Chairman of the Board of Directors no later than 60 days before the meeting.